raman162/the-irie-dev/src/posts/postgres-constraints-and-how-to-test-them.md

 ```
 Let's review what we just wrote.

-The whole test plan is wrapped in a transaction so any changes made are
+The whole test plan is wrapped in a transaction so all of the inserts are
 rollbacked after the test plan finishes.

 [`SELECT plan(8)`](https://pgtap.org/documentation.html#usingpgtap) tells pgTAP